tawi1/DotsTrafficCity/docs/source/trafficLight.rst

 Main Component
 ~~~~~~~~~~~~

-Traffic light object in the scene.
+Traffic light object in the scene (parent component of the traffic light).

 Contains data on the :ref:`light frames <trafficLightFrame>` and linked :ref:`light indexes <trafficLightIndex>`.